Is your deck safe for barbecue season?

 The summer is almost upon us and the tantalising smell of barbecued food is beginning to drift through the air across the UK.
 But before you invite the neighbours round for a cookout, it is vital to make sure your deck is ready to accommodate them.

 This is perhaps the best time of year for using your deck, and many of us like nothing more than to have friends or family round for an al-fresco meal or drinks.
-If it has been a few months since you last used your deck, it may be wise to give it a safety check.
+So while you’re deciding between lump charcoal or briquettes for your barbecue, it may also be wise to give your deck a safety check.

 Here are a few key points to consider when assessing your deck and investigating ways to make sure it can be used by everyone without having to worry about slips, trips or falls.